nec-research/glomicave/README.md

 ### Getting statistics on the knowledge graph

-To check created node types we can execute the following commands in the final graph database:
+To check created node types we can execute the following commands in the final graph database in Cypher language:

 ```
 MATCH (n) RETURN distinct labels(n), count(*);